drewroberts/website/first-video.md

 - Give it for free as a resource to begin the relationship with your visitor
 - Aspire to be like Jason Fried and DHH.
 What a legacy to leave on the world!

+## Brand Positioning

-## Be memorable, short dot com makes that easier
+- Be memorable, short dot com makes that easier
 - Ma.tt is the exception, but anything he does is awesome
+- Tradeoffs concept by Michael Porter, also define what you're not

 ## Power of the Web